- Travel in France

 built in the year 969.
 It is still there today, perhaps the most

-beautiful early mediaeval church in France.
+beautiful early medieval church in France.
 The only way to

 it's certainly worth the effort.